LucidFrost/asteroids/readme.txt

-Welcome to my simple Asteroids clone.
+Welcome to my space shooter game, Asteroids!

-This was not intended to correctly replicate the gameplay in the original Asteroids.
-Instead I used this as a tool to practice development.

 If you just want to try the game, there is a build for Windows in the release section on the github at https://github.com/LucidFrost/asteroids/releases.